Components

 With border

-This can help users distinguish it from other content on the page and provides a more structured presentation of the data.
+A border around the table can help users distinguish it from other content on the page.

 const Border = () => { return ( <Table border> <Table.Head> <Table.Row> <Table.HeaderCell>Header 1</Table.HeaderCell> <Table.HeaderCell>Header 2</Table.HeaderCell> </Table.Row> </Table.Head> <Table.Body> <Table.Row> <Table.Cell>Cell 1</Table.Cell> <Table.Cell>Cell 2</Table.Cell> </Table.Row> </Table.Body> </Table> ); }; render(<Border />)